martinbd1/myFlix-client/README.md

 ## Overview

 The application was built with the MERN (MongoDB, Express, React, Node) stack.
-The application allows users to register/login and view a database of movies and additional information, such as genre and director etc, and to add and remove movies from a favorites list.
+This is the frontend component of a “movies” web application.
+The web application will provide users with access to information about different movies, directors, and genres.
+Users will be able to sign up, update their personal information, and create a list of their favorite movies.

 This repo is the front end of the application.
 The backend of the application can be found here: https://github.com/martinbd1/movie_api